arcus/Arcus_Labs_Orientation/clinical_data_in_arcus.md

 ## Clinical data

 For our purposes, when we say "clinical data", we mean data from the electronic health record that relates to patient encounters.
 We are not including data collected on research subjects for the purpose of research, even if these research subjects are also patients of CHOP.
-Please note, however, that data collected for research is also available through Arcus, as is any dataset available in CHOP's enterprise data catalog (https://gene.chop.edu).
+Please note, however, that data collected for research is also available through Arcus, as is any dataset available in [CHOP's enterprise data catalog](https://gene.chop.edu).

 Clinical data includes information about patients, medication administrations, procedures, and many, many other entities and encounters at CHOP!